 The younger the child the more attention should be paid to the sensory experiences of the infant.
 The receiving caregivers should try to duplicate as many of these as is feasible, i.e. same baby products, soaps, detergents, and fabric softeners.

-As a child gets older using the senses of sight and sound, i.e. same mobile over the crib, other familiar toys, music.
+As a child gets older pay more attention to the senses of sight and sound, i.e. same mobile over the crib, other familiar toys, music.

 Every visit should not include treats or unusual outings.